Elsie Inglis: Further information

-Mary H. J. Henderson, who had helped set up the hospitals and also served with Inglis in Russia, wrote a poem In Memoriam: Elsie Maud Inglis, Henderson's poem described Inglis as a heroine.
+Mary H. J. Henderson, who had helped set up the hospitals and also served with Inglis in Russia, wrote a poem In Memoriam: Elsie Maud Inglis', Henderson's poem described Inglis as a heroine.

+Gary Mill's 2016 novel My Good Lady is a dramatised account of Inglis's service with the Scottish Women's Hospitals for Foreign Service in the Balkans during World War 1.